raganwald/raganwald.github.com/_posts/2015-02-21-interviewing-for-a-front-end-job.md

 [![Time](/assets/images/time.jpg)](https://www.flickr.com/photos/jlhopgood/6795353385)

-Christine looked at the solution on the board, frowned, and glanced at the clock on the wall.
+Christine looked at the solution on the board, frowned, and glanced at the clock on the wall. "*Well, where has the time gone?*"

-"Well, where has the time gone?"
-Christine nodded politely, "We at the Thing Software company are very grateful you made some time to visit with us, but alas, that is all the time we have today.
+"We at the Thing Software company are very grateful you made some time to visit with us, but alas, that is all the time we have today.
 If we wish to talk to you further, we'll be in touch."

 The Carpenter never did hear back from them, but the next day there was an email containing a generous contract from Friends of Ghosts ("FOG"), a codename for a stealth startup doing interesting work, and the Thing interview was forgotten.